KostyaTretyak/ng-stack/projects/api-mock/README.md

 It intercepts Angular `HttpClient` requests that would otherwise go to the remote server and redirects them to an `@ng-stack/api-mock` data store that you control.

+You can also view the [Ukrainian version of the documentation](./README.uk.md).

 ## Table of contents
 - [Use cases](#use-cases)
 - [Install](#install)